Ludwig II of Bavaria: Early life

 Like many young heirs in an age when kings governed most of Europe, Ludwig was continually reminded of his royal status.
-King Maximilian wanted to instruct both of his sons in the burdens of royal duty from an early age.
+King Maximilian II wanted to instruct both of his sons in the burdens of royal duty from an early age.
 Ludwig was both extremely indulged and severely controlled by his tutors and subjected to a strict regimen of study and exercise.
-Some point to these stresses of growing up in a royal family as the causes for much of his odd behavior as an adult.
+Some point to the stresses of growing up in a royal family as cause for much of his odd behaviour as an adult.

 Ludwig was not close to either of his parents.
 King Maximilian's advisers had suggested that on his daily walks he might like, at times, to be accompanied by his future successor.
 The King replied, "But what am I to say to him?
 After all, my son takes no interest in what other people tell him."
 Later, Ludwig would refer to his mother as "my predecessor's consort".
 He was far closer to his grandfather, the deposed and notorious King Ludwig I.